Christian Leden: Early years

-Leden was born in Inderøy, Nord-Trøndelag, Norway.
+Leden was born in Inderøy Municipality, Nordre Trondhjem county, Norway.
 In 1901, he trained in Christiania to be a musician.
 He studied musicology in Berlin, entering the composer class at Royal Hochschule fur Musik in 1904.
 While in Germany, he changed his surname from Refsaas to Leden.
 From 1904 through 1909, he was a church organist in Tromsø.

 Career

-Leden was interested in the early music of Greenland's Inuit.
+Leden was interested in the early music of Kalaallit (Greenland's Inuit).
 In the spring of 1909, he received travel funds from the Danish Carlsberg fund to go to northern Greenland to study Inuit music on a voyage with the Danish polar scientist Knud Rasmussen.
 In the autumn of that year, he returned to Europe and worked on the music he had collected.
-He traveled in Northern Canada in 1911, West Greenland in 1912, and through the Keewatin Region in 1913.
+He traveled in Northern Canada in 1911, West Greenland in 1912, and through the Keewatin Region, Northwest Territories (now Kivalliq Region, Nunavut) in 1913.
 On his travels to Greenland and Canada, he collected large amounts of music, including approximately 1000 wax roll recordings.
 He collected large quantities of crafts with special emphasis on Inuit art.
-He preserved a significant amount of film and photographs from his expeditions, and he learned the Inuit language.
+He preserved a significant amount of film and photographs from his expeditions, and he learned an Inuit language.
 During his fifth Arctic trip, a three-year expedition to the Keewatin Region on the west coast of Hudson Bay, he went to several villages collecting everything he could, from art to everyday objects.
 Leden cataloged his collection with each item's Inuktitut name and English name, as well as its function.

 In 1919, American whaler George Comer was captain of Leden's chartered voyage to study amongst the Inuit.
 Their schooner, the Finback, grounded at Cape Fullerton and was lost.
 Fortunately, everyone survived.
 The following year, Leden was on another expedition that wrecked on a reef in Hudson Bay.
 He traveled to East Greenland in 1920 and 1926.
 In 1949 and 1954, he traveled in South America, including Chile, Argentina, and Easter Island, but the materials he collected during these expeditions were neither edited or published though he recorded thirteen songs on nine wax cylinders.
 He also worked to preserve Norwegian folk music, traveling the country in 1937-1938 making recordings.

 Leden received support from the Geological Survey of Canada who helped him to continue his ethnographic work over several years.
-His expeditions were sponsored by the King and Queen of Norway, the University of Christiania, and the Danish Carlsberger Institute.
+His expeditions were sponsored by the King and Queen of Norway, the University of Christiania, and the Danish Carlsberg fond.
 His work was compiled in the Danish Folklore Archives, and was later transferred to the Royal Danish Library.
 Some of his recordings are housed at the Musée d'ethnographie de Neuchâtel.

 Leden wrote several articles that were published in journals, including "Christmas Among the Eskimos", "Trapping Salmon in the Far North", "A Chapter from my Eskimo Travels", and "Mobilizing the Arctic".
 The books he wrote, detailing his research, were published in German: